B2ORG/T6-B2OP-PATCH/README.md

 %LOCALAPPDATA%\Plutonium\storage\t6\scripts\zm
 ```

-You may access above directory by pressing WINDOWS + R on your keyboard, paste above line to the prompt and press enter.
+> [!TIP]
+> You can press CTRL + R on your keyboard and paste this string there.
+Assuming you haven't changed any Plutonium paths, directory with scripts should open right away.

 For previous versions, network frame fix script was separate, but now it is built into the patch version for Plutonium (for this reason make sure not to use version for Redacted or Ancient on Plutonium)